Classic Gray: The Best Warm Gray Paint Color (off-white)

 What are the undertones of Classic Gray?

 Do you really want to know?
 Okay, I’m going to say it, but I’m going to say it lightly, as I know some of you are a little sensitive to this undertone…Classic Gray has a passive purple undertone.

 Don’t be scared.
 As while you might’ve focused on the one ‘p’ word, you might’ve easily missed the other one – passive.
 Every gray and greige has undertones of blue, green, purple or a mix of those.
 The key is to decide how much undertone you can live with and how sensitive you and your surroundings are to it.
-I don’t like a purple undertone at all, yet I find Classic Gray VERY liveable when it suits the products in the room (and have it in our guest bedroom).
+I don’t like a purple undertone at all, yet I find Classic Gray VERY liveable when it suits the products in a room (and have it in our guest bedroom).

 Classic Gray darkened by 25%.
 See more of this AMAZING before and after HERE